CSBinusInternational/L4BC-Group-1/README.md

 * Can will drop off the table by itself after a few minutes into the game.
 * Leftover of impulse might still take place if user rapidly presses the spacebar while the ball is being reset.
+* HUD is made for 1920x1080 resolution, not responsive for other resolutions.

 ## How To Play